lviscaino/portfolio/README.md

 - [Report #1](/assets/VISCAINO_Lucas_Informe1.html)
 - [Report #2](/assets/VISCAINO_Informe2.html)

-For the Data Viz class, we were requested to develop reports based on different datasets to answer problematics posed by the professors.
+For the Data Viz course in my current BS., we were requested to develop reports based on different datasets to answer problematics posed by the professors.
 The reports were built on **RStudio** using **RMarkdown** files and deployed in HTML.
 The task was exploratory and the focus was on achieving high impact, easy to read and purposeful charts.

 ![Data Viz]()